-15. Tenant total days, g stays f vehicle special non-Te the exclusive use and occupancy of the dwelling Unit shall include accommodations of the tr's Guest or visitors for no more than fourteen (14) consecutive days and no more than 60 ays in a one year period for any individual guest.
-The Tenant shall, within two (2) business give written notice or notice in an alternative format to the site manager of any person who for more than five (5) days in the Unit.
-The notice shall include the name, address, and e identification of a person who stays five (5) working days or more.
-The Tenant may make a larrangements with the site manager for an extended stay of guest when allowing another enant adult to care for the Tenant's children or due to other extenuating circumstances.
-The tries responsible for the conduct of all Guests and visitors.
-INITIAL 16. benefit he/she Contin de by such necessary and reasonable rules and regulations promulgated by HACP for the t and well-being of the housing community and its Tenants.
-Tenant acknowledges that has received notice that a copy of the rules and regulations, known as the Admissions and nued Occupancy Policy (ACOP) of HACP is available in any Management office, in the ancy Department, on the HACP website, www.HACP.org or by request.
-INITIAL 17. mply with all obligations imposed upon Covered Persons by applicable provisions of City, and Federal building and housing codes materially affecting health and safety.
-INITIAL 18. site ma gister all vehicles owned and operated by members of Tenant's Household with the HACP anager's office.
-In addition, Tenants are not to keep or maintain on the Premises any able vehicle, or a vehicle without a valid and current registration, license plate, and tion sticker.
-A. Visitors, Guests, and Other Persons under the Tenant's Control shall comply with all HACP parking and vehicle rules.
-Tenant will direct their visitors, Guests, and Other Persons under the Tenant's Control to follow the parking rules and will assist HACP in enforcing the parking and vehicle rules.
-INITIAL В. Failure to comply with any of the above rules governing parking shall be a material violation of the Lease and shall result in the issuance of a violation.
-Neither HACP, its employees, nor agents are responsible for any vehicle damage resulting from the towing of vehicles.
-INITIAL
+INITIAL 15.
+That the exclusive use and occupancy of the dwelling Unit shall include accommodations of the Tenant's Guest or visitors for no more than fourteen (14) consecutive days and no more than 60 total days in a one year period for any individual guest.
+The Tenant shall, within two (2) business days, give written notice or notice in an alternative format to the site manager of any person who stays for more than five (5) days in the Unit.
+The notice shall include the name, address, and vehicle identification of a person who stays five (5) working days or more.
+The Tenant may make special arrangements with the site manager for an extended stay of guest when allowing another non-Tenant adult to care for the Tenant's children or due to other extenuating circumstances.
+The Tenant is responsible for the conduct of all Guests and visitors.
+INITIAL 16.
+To abide by such necessary and reasonable rules and regulations promulgated by HACP for the benefit and well-being of the housing community and its Tenants.
+Tenant acknowledges that he/she has received notice that a copy of the rules and regulations, known as the Admissions and Continued Occupancy Policy (ACOP) of HACP is available in any Management office, in the Occupancy Department, on the HACP website, www.HACP.org or by request.
+INITIAL 17.
+To comply with all obligations imposed upon Covered Persons by applicable provisions of City, State and Federal building and housing codes materially affecting health and safety.
+INITIAL 18.
+To register all vehicles owned and operated by members of Tenant's Household with the HACP site manager's office.
+In addition, Tenants are not to keep or maintain on the Premises any inoperable vehicle, or a vehicle without a valid and current registration, license plate, and inspection sticker.
+A. Visitors, Guests, and Other Persons under the Tenant's Control shall comply with assist HACP in enforcing the parking and vehicle rules.

+B. Failure to comply with any of the above rules governing parking shall be a material violation of the Lease and shall result in the issuance of a violation.